Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Treasury bills and cash bills

-- Marketable debt securities (cash note, certificate of deposit, etc.)
+- Marketable debt instruments (commercial paper, certificate of deposit, etc.)

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-Revenues are subject to a single flat-rate levy (UTB) of 30% (also called flat tax).
+The income is subject to a flat-rate levy (PFU) of 30% (also called flat tax).

-You can choose progressive scale of income tax, depending on marginal tax bracket.
+You can choose the progressive scale of income tax, according to your marginal tax bracket.

-To income tax return, you can view the following:
+To make your tax return, you can view the following documents:

-- Explanatory note (in particular that relating to income from securities and movable capital)
+- Explanatory notes (in particular income from securities and transferable capital)

 - Supporting documents submitted by paying institutions (IFU form)

-If a pre-filled amount is incorrect, you must correct or complete it.
+If a pre-filled amount is inaccurate, you must correct or complete it.

 Taxable income

-Income from shares and shares of businesses subject to business tax are taxable.
+Income from shares in businesses subject to business tax are taxable.

-These revenues are called, as the case may be, dividend or distributed income.
+These revenues are called, as the case may be, dividends or distributed income.

-To determine the value, you can choose between a single lump sum payment (flat tax) and the progressive scale.
+To determine its value, you can choose between the single lump sum levy (flat tax) and the progressive scale.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-You can choose progressive scale of income tax, depending on marginal tax bracket.
+You can choose the progressive scale of income tax, according to your marginal tax bracket.

-You can then benefit from abatement of 40%.
+You can then benefit from a abatement of 40%.

-To income tax return, you can view the following:
+To make your tax return, you can view the following documents:

-- Explanatory note (in particular that relating to income from securities and movable capital)
+- Explanatory notes (in particular income from securities and transferable capital)

 - Supporting documents submitted by paying institutions (IFU form)

-If a pre-filled amount is incorrect, you must correct or complete it.
+If a pre-filled amount is inaccurate, you must correct or complete it.

 Répondez aux questions successives et les réponses s’afficheront automatiquement